The Hamill House Museum: 1867, 1879

 The Johnson Log Cabin: circa 1870

 This log cabin was presumably a pioneer prospector's home built circa 1870.
 It is one of the few remaining log cabins and quite typical of many that once dotted the Clear Creek Valley.
 The simple log structure represents one of the earliest and most common types of construction in the mining West.
 Little is known about the builder, Mr. Johnson, who apparently stayed in town only a few years before moving on to a new community in search of riches.
 The lovely miner's cabin boasts a loft and remnants of original wallpaper, in which dainty blue ribbon was woven through.
 Donated to HGI in 1974 by Fred and Ginger Booth, this one-room cabin characterizes the lifestyle of the itinerant miner or prospector: the lifestyle most often neglected within the context of house museums.
-To date, $5,785 has been allocated to stabilize and restore this structure.

 The Centennial Mill: 1929